 Should you miss an exam, it is your responsibility to contact me prior to the next class session and arrange to take it.
-If for some very good reason you miss the Final Exam (Monday, May 3: 8-10 a.m. for CRN 23455; Monday, May 3: 2-4 p.m. for CRN 23456), you must contact me and arrange to take it by Wednesday of Finals Week (medical emergencies excepted).
+If for some very good reason you miss the Final Exam (Monday, May 2: 11 a.m.-1 p.m. for CRN 23455; Monday, May 2: 2-4 p.m. for CRN 23456), you must contact me and arrange to take it by Wednesday of Finals Week (medical emergencies excepted).
 I reserve the right to assign a score of zero on the assignment if you fail to meet these rescheduling requirements.